Nilly Robot

 The kettle is whistling harmony with my head.
 A major third, my brain supplies helplessly.
 Ding dong, Beethoven’s 5th.
 I consider throwing it through the kitchen window.
 That's what a proper monster would do, I think, and I'm a proper monster now.
 A terrible beast that ruins the carpet and lurks around snarling at calendars.
 I set the kettle gently back on the stove.

 When I wander back into the dining room, the body is still on the table.
 Just for me.
 Just so I know what I probably did.
-For godsake, she didn't even really exist, why the hell is she still here for?
+For fucksake, she didn't even exist, why the hell is she still here for?

-Looking at her is making my eyes burn, so I go back to contemplating the horrid, ugly carpet again.
+Looking at her is making my eyes burn, so I go back to contemplating the horrid, ugly carpet.
 Red splatters on lime green swirls.
-The red is my fault of course, but who the hell even built this house, unleashed their vision of midcentury misery on this unsuspecting pile of coal baron showboating.
+The red is my fault of course, but whoever unleashed their vision of midcentury misery on this unsuspecting pile of coal baron showboating did the worst of it well before I got here.

-I'm losing the the thread, grasping at anything to distract me from the reality of being well and truly alone.
+I'm losing the the thread.
+It's all unraveling now.
 The smell of blood and earl grey is making me sick, so I tip the mug out and watch my tea bleed into the mess around it.
 It doesn't matter what I do at this point, not that it ever did.
 The carpet is already ruined.

 I'm making a noise like a giggle.
 It's not funny, so I must be crying.
 I don't even like tea and it doesn't matter even if I did because the tea isn't real.
 The house, the horrors, the body on the table.
 The fake wind-up monster clutching his fake mug of fake tea with fake shaking fingers.

 God, how I understand the fear in their eyes now.
-It isn't real, I yelled, watching them claw their arms with that horrible look on their faces.
+It isn't real, I yelled, watching them claw their faces off with that horrible look in their eyes.
 It isn't real, it isn't real.
 God, how I killed them all with three ugly words and I wasn't even enough of a person to die with them.
-Black trails of nothing slip down my face.
+Black streaks of nothing slip down my face.

-At some point, I go back to the office to wait for time to pass again, for lack of anything better to do.
+I'm feeling pathetic now, so I go back to the office to wait for time to pass again, for lack of anything better to do.
 It doesn't.
 It sits in pieces on the floor like an angry toddler, staring at me in silent accusation.
 The creak in the office chair agrees and I make a note to burn it later, along with the papers flung across the desk and the books lining the shelves behind me.
 Endless notes on the town, the victims, the fake plastic monsters like me.
 Rules, lessons, faith, belief.
 Books, trinkets, junk, mess.
-Paper monsters piled in great heaps against the doors and windows, suffocating ourselves with gleeful malice.
+Paper monsters piled in great heaps against the doors and windows, suffocating ourselves with gleeful abandon.

 Yes, there will be a lot of things to burn later, I think, idly picking flecks of gore from my nails.
 The calendar is boring a hole through my head from the wall, but I'm going to burn it later with the rest of the house and maybe then the ringing in my ears will stop.